 First things first: White does not commit to either playing e4-e5, the French defense Advance variation, or 3. exd5, the French defense Exchange variation.
 White is also not playing 3.
 Nd2, the French Tarrasch.

 Now the Winawer variation starts when Black plays 3… Bb4.
-Instead of 3… Nf6 that can lead to the Steinitz variation of the French defense or to the French defense with Bg5.
+Instead of 3… Nf6 that can lead to the Steinitz variation of the French defense or to the Burn variation of the French defense with Bg5.
+Black also does not play 3… dxe4, leading to the French defense Rubinstein variation.

 Strategic Principles Of The French Winawer